-- It is recognized that conflicts of interest can arise in many different situations and instances.
-Although it is recognized that a degree of duality of interest or even a frank conflict of interest may arise from time to time, such duality or conflict should not influence adversely the quality of the teaching by faculty or learning by the participants.
-Any such conflicts should be presented openly so that the listeners may form their own judgments about presentations.Â Appropriate means of disclosure include announcement during oral presentation and/or a written statement as part of abstract, complete manuscript, or in syllabus materials.
-SAGES requires speakers and faculty members to complete a form with disclosure information.
-This information will be published.
-Non-compliance with this policy will result in the dismissal of the faculty member.
+- It is recognized that conflicts of interest may arise in many different situations and instances.
+Although it is recognized that a degree of duality of interest, or even a frank conflict of interest, may arise from time to time, such duality or conflict should not influence adversely the quality of teaching by faculty or learning by participants.Â Any financial relationships with commercial interests and other potential conflicts of interest should be disclosed openly and fully so that listeners may form their own judgments about presentations.Â Appropriate means of disclosure include verbal announcements during oral presentations and written statements in abstracts, manuscripts, and syllabus materials.Â SAGES requires that all planners, presenters, and faculty members complete a form listing the financial relationships between themselves and their spouse/partner and commercial interests for the previous 12 months.
+This information is then reviewed and published in the written materials that accompany CME-granting activities.
+Non-compliance with this policy by planners/faculty will result in adverse actions for those individuals, up to and including dismissal of the individual from educational activities.

-- Presentations must give a balanced view of therapeutic options.
-Faculty use of generic names will contribute to this impartiality.
-If trade names are used, those of several companies should be used rather than only that of a single supporting company.
+- Presentations in CME-granting activities must give a balanced, evidence-based view of therapeutic options.
+Use of generic names is preferred.Â If trade names are used, those of several companies should be used rather than only that of a single supporting company.

 - Recommendations for clinical practice in CME-granting activities should be based on the best-available scientific evidence from studies which conform to generally accepted standards of experimental design, data collection, and analysis.

 - Faculty and speakers should not receive payments from commercial interests to participate in CME-granting educational activities.